 ‘High-quality professional development requires workplaces to be steeped in rigorous scholarship, with professionals continually developing and supporting each other so that pupils benefit from the best possible teaching’,

-Such an expectation comes rich with workload implications as well as balancing time – school leaders need to find time to invest in PD to maximise its effect and its potential, but finding that time is difficult.
+Such an expectation comes rich with workload implications as well as balancing time – school leaders need to find time to invest in PD to maximize its effect and its potential, but finding that time is difficult.

 This is why an increasing evidence-base of ‘what has worked’ is most useful!